Transportation Services Index Frequently Asked Questions

 What are some areas that the index does not cover?

-Why aren't passenger automobiles, private or in-house trucking, and so forth. covered in the TSI?
+Why aren't passenger automobiles, private or in-house trucking, and transportation-related inputs covered in the TSI?